 The most basic criteria for qualifying as a tenant is your salary.
 The vast majority of landlords require that your income (net salary) be at least three times the amount of rent excluding utilities.
 Be careful if you are taxed at source, your net salary corresponds to the amount before tax.

-- Copy of passport or national identity card, or residence permit
+- Copy of your passport or national identity card, or residence permit

 - Last three payslips (or a statement indicating your salary from your new employer if you have not received a payslip yet)